Proton pairing in neutron stars from chiral effective field theory: Results

-The effective mass approximation, Eq.\ (\ref{eq:effm}), provides an accurate parametrization of the nucleon single-particle energy at the Hartree-Fock level.
-However, second-order perturbative contributions to the nucleon self-energy lead to a strong momentum dependence of the effective mass that is peaked close to $M^*/M = 1$ at the Fermi surface \cite{bertsch68}, the regime where the spectrum most strongly affects the value of the pairing gap.
 In Fig.\ \ref{fig:effmspe} we study the effect of different parametrizations of the nucleon single-particle energy on the density-dependent pairing gap.
 In all cases we include both two- and three-body forces.
 In the first case, shown as the dotted curve in Fig.\ \ref{fig:effmspe}, we consider a free-particle spectrum $e_k^{(0)} = k^2/2M$.
 The dotted vertical line stands for the Fermi momentum at the core-crust boundary of a neutron star ($n \sim 1/2n_0,\, Y_p\sim 0.03$).
 Comparing to Fig.\ \ref{fig:n3lowo3b} we see that three-body forces lead to a reduction in the maximum value of the pairing gap by a factor of four.
 Although the proton Fermi momentum is small, the large neutron density leads to a more strongly repulsive effective two-body proton-proton interaction as shown in Ref.\ \cite{Holt10}.
 Consequently the maximum proton pairing gap shown in Fig.\ \ref{fig:effmspe} is roughly $1/3$ the $^1S_0$ neutron pairing gap in neutron star inner crusts \cite{Maurizio14}, where three-body forces play a much smaller role.
 Treating the single-particle energy in the Hartree-Fock approximation $e_k^{(1)} = k^2/2M + \Sigma^{(1)}(k)$ leads to an additional reduction in the pairing gap by about 40\% as shown by the dashed line of Fig.\ \ref{fig:effmspe}.
 Finally, employing the self-consistent second-order single-particle energy $e^{(2)}_k$ (see Eq.\ (\ref{se2})) in the denominator of the gap equation leads to an increase of 20\% in the maximum gap size relative to the Hartree-Fock approximation.
 This may be understood from the fact that the second-order contribution $\Sigma^{(2)}(e_k,k)$ to the self energy on average increases the effective mass in the vicinity of the Fermi surface.